 Making lattes at home is a great way to save some money, especially if you’re a regular at your favorite coffee shop.

 While you do need to own an espresso machine, there are plenty of affordable ones out there.
-I received a Cuisinart machine as a wedding gift and have been very pleased with the quality of espresso it makes.
-Prior to this machine, I owned a DeLonghi that was more reasonably priced and a great investment.
+Before purchasing a Saeco super automatic espresso machine, Evan and I had a Cuisinart machine and a DeLonghi; both were more reasonably priced and good machines.

-To make a latte you need only three ingredients: espresso beans, milk, and flavored syrup (unless you prefer unsweetened, then just stick with milk and espresso).
+To make an iced latte you need only four ingredients: espresso, milk, ice, and flavored syrup (unless you prefer unsweetened, then just stick with milk and espresso).

 Next time you’re craving some caffeine, try making a latte at home instead of running the coffee shop.
 Get creative and experiment with syrup combinations or steam the milk and omit the ice for a warm version of this drink.
 Not only is it fun being a barista at home, but your bank account will thank you at the end of the week!